Danish1507/game/simon game/readme.md

 # Simon Game
- this project was created from the local system
+ this project was created from the local system.